-Computing Programming Children will develop their understanding of algorithms, creating and debugging code and using floor roamer robots and apps to create their own batch of code.
-Art and Design Painting Pastels Children will explore Mexican traditional art through the context of 'The Day of the Dead', focusing on markmaking, patterns and colour schemes.
+Computing Online Sefety Children will loorn that information but as line looves Computing Online Safety Children will learn that information put online leaves a digital footprint or trail.
+The children will begin to think critically about the information they leave online and identify the steps that can be taken to stay safe. identity the steps that can be taken to stay sale.
+E Effective Searching Children will gain a better understanding of how to search effectively on the internet, using a search engine.
+They will make a leaflet to consolidate their knowledge.
+Art and Design F Painting Children will explore Mexican traditional art through the Pastels context of 'The Day of the Dead', focusing on mark- making, patterns and colour schemes.
 Children will decorate their own 'Day of the Dead' mask.
 They will also look at the Mexican artists Frida Kahlo and Diego Rivera.
-Music Christmas production Children will further develop their singing voice and performance skills through our Christmas production.
-Design and Technology Children will research a range of festive decorations, design their own decorations.
+Music Christmas Children will further develop their singing voice and p production/Songs performance skills through our Christmas production. ГВС Design and Technology Children will research a range of festive decorations, design their own decorations.
 Children will evaluate their designs and plan changes for future projects.
 History Not taught this topic Geography Mexico Children will locate the UK and Mexico on a map.
 They will understand similarities and differences between Mexico and Cambridge.
 We will develop our map skills by learning about grid references and compass points.
-Languages Not taught this topic Physical Education Gymnastics Children will develop their agility, balance and coordination through gymnastics focusing on varied movement and travelling using floor and wall apparatus.
-Games Children will also improve their passing, shooting and travelling skills in football.
-PSHE and Citizenship Family and Friends Children will explore the concept of friendship, identifying what a friend is and does, recognising the importance of diversity in friendship.
-Anti-bullying Week Change starts with us.
-Religious Education Why is Christmas important to Christians?
-Children will learn about some of the key traditions celebrated at Christmas time, for example, Why are presents given?
+Languages Not taught this topic Physical Education 6 Gymnastics Children will develop their agility, balance and coordination through gymnastics focusing on varied movement and travelling using floor and wall apparatus.
+G Games Children will also improve their passing, shooting and RSHE F Respectful travelling skills in football.
+Anti-Bullying Respectiul Relationships Anti-bullying P veiauoristiips Caring Friendships Recognising characteristics of healthy friendships Janing i richuships Theorymonia characteristics of ficality frictioships Online Relationships How to stay safe online. nternet Safety and The stay bard of million Harms Why is Christmas Children will learn about some of the key traditions mportant to celebrated at Christmas time, for example, Why are Christians? presents given?
 Children will also be introduced to the meaning of advent and explore what advent calendars symbolise.
 Cooking and Nutrition Children will learn about basic culinary hygiene practices, healthy eating and knife skills to prepare Mexican guacamole.

 Educational Visit to Nanna Mexico to make guacamole.
-Visits/Visitors Christmas production
+TBC Visits/Visitors Christmas production TBC